adam0ling/no-slouch/README.md

 ```
 "heroku-postbuild": "npm run build"
 ```
 5. You are pretty much done.
 All you need to do now is head to https://heroku.com/ and deploy your appliaction.
-There are two main waays to do it.
+There are two main ways to do it.
 Either with heroku cli or using github connection.
 If you want a fast and easy way use gihub connection and just make a repository for you app and deploy that.

 !!!
 IMPORTANT !!!
 Your repository should not contain node_modules directory but should have package-lock.json